ANALYSIS-Consumer goods firms' pricing woes may spread beyond France

 PRESSURE

-French grocer Systeme U is part of Epic Partners, one of several European international purchasing groups.
-Germany's Edeka, Switzerland's Migros, Italy's Esselunga and Belgium's Colruyt are also reported to be part of the alliance.
+French grocer Systeme U and Italy's Esselunga are both part of Epic Partners, one of several European international purchasing groups.
+Germany's Edeka and Switzerland's Migros are also reported to be part of the alliance.

 Because these supermarkets are in different countries and do not compete with one another, they often combine forces to negotiate with consumer goods makers.